Kendall Jenner Just Determined the Best Way to Wear Heels With Leggings in 2026

 Wear these with your grippy socks and show everyone at Pilates that you have style.

-If you're looking for a more upscale option to wear at night instead of classic trousers, these are for you.
+If you're looking for an upscale option to wear at night instead of classic trousers, these are for you.

 Shop Kitten Heels